PombertLab/A2GB/README.md

    -o $ANNOT/final_annotations.sqn
 ```

-The file should now be ready to submit to [NCBI's genome submission portal](https://submit.ncbi.nlm.nih.gov/subs/genome/).
+The file(s) should now be ready to submit to [NCBI's genome submission portal](https://submit.ncbi.nlm.nih.gov/subs/genome/).
 This step will require the corresponding information about the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject) and [BioSample](https://www.ncbi.nlm.nih.gov/biosample).